nlfiedler/tanuki/README.md

 #### Example for MacOS

-This example asssumes you are using [Homebrew](http://brew.sh) to install the dependencies, which provides up-to-date versions of everything needed.
+This example assumes you are using [Homebrew](http://brew.sh) to install the dependencies, which provides up-to-date versions of everything needed.
 The `xcode-select --install` is there just because the command-line tools sometimes get out of date, and some of the dependencies will fail to build without them.

 ```shell
 $ xcode-select --install